Conjectures on the reduced Kronecker coefficients

-It is not hard to see that (\ref{hook}) holds in any case, which easily implies Conjecture \ref{GUI2} when $\lambda$ and $\mu$ are both one column.
+It is not hard to see that \eqref{hook} holds in any case, which easily implies \cref{Gconj-3} when partitions $\lambda$ and $\mu$ are both one column.
 The proof is completed. \end{proof}

-We note that (\ref{tworow}) and (\ref{hook}) show a beautiful symmetry that is not transparent if we do not move the “very long top rows”.\footnote{This might be the origin of some mysterious symmetry between two-row and hook shapes.}
+We note that inequality \eqref{tworow} and inequality \eqref{hook} show a beautiful symmetry that is not transparent if we do not remove the ``very long top rows''.

-Conjecture \ref{GUI2} might also be useful.
-For example, it could imply that \emph{the intersection cohomology of the symmetric reciprocal plane $X_n$ (see Theorem 1.2 in \cite{proudfoot2016intersection}) is equivariant log-concave at degree $i$ as a graded representation of the symmetric group $S_n$ for $n$ large enough}.
+\cref{Gconj-3} is useful.
+For example, it implies that the intersection cohomology of the symmetric reciprocal plane $X_n$ (see in \cite[Theorem 1.2]{proudfoot2016intersection}) is equivariant log-concave at degree $i$ as a graded representation of the symmetric group $S_n$ for $n$ large enough.